 David’s father died of a heart attack many years ago in Boston Medical Center due to stress and unhealthy eating habits as a new immigrant to the USA.
+Of course, there is no guarantee with any heart attack that CPR will save them, but could improve the chances of survival.
+Somewhere like Coast2Coast in London may help you receive the required training.
 As a student at Boston College, he was shocked by his father’s death, but he never thought about the possibility that his diet could make his coronary arteries inflamed and blocked.
 His father had had a typical American diet for over 60 years.

 At age of 40 years old, David was diagnosed with high blood pressure and high cholesterol.
 He was told that Lipitor would protect him from having a heart attack, so he faithfully took Lipitor for over 10 years.
 Every time he came to Boston Chinese Acupuncture clinic in Needham, his upper back, lower back and right hip pain were bothering him.
 The strange thing is that acupuncture would help relieve the pain, but the pain always came back after one or two weeks.
 Considering that he had strong muscles and swam every other day, I was puzzled by his fixed right upper shoulder blade and lower back pain.
 The pain always got better after acupuncture treatment and always came back after a short period of time.

 He stopped acupuncture treatment for a few months in 2010.
 One day he suddenly called me, asking if acupuncture treatment can relieve anxiety.
 He told me that he had had quadruple bypass a few months ago.
 After the surgery, he developed anxiety.
 He had to take anti-anxiety medications, which made his urine retention worse because of his enlarged prostate and weak bladder muscles.